JohanPeeters/secure-webserver/README.md

 secure-webserver
 ================

 This github repository contains a demonstration of setting up a HTTPS server with puppet.
-This is our experimentation environment that is used in the context of a talk at OWASP AppSec Research EU (https://appsec.eu).
+This is our experimentation environment we used in the context of a talk at OWASP AppSec Research EU (https://appsec.eu).
 The presentation can be found at [google docs](https://docs.google.com/presentation/d/18SGzBhIrOdOmdgiox4gKUNuaLNpYZuFRFnhozRgw5fE/pub?start=false&loop=false&delayms=3000).

 This repository contains:
 * [Vagrant definition of the virtual machines](Vagrantfile).
-This includes a set of scripts to get correct version of software on your machine (including puppet and openssl).
+This includes a set of scripts to get the correct version of various software on your machine, including puppet and openssl.
 * [Puppet for configuration of an HTTPS server](production/modules).
 This puppet module could also be uploaded to a server and be run independently of Vagrant.
 * [A script for installing Puppet on the Vagrant basebox](production/bootstrap.sh) as well as a couple of other things that we found hard to install with Puppet.
 We would like to whittle this down in the future.
 * [A script to compile OpenSSL from source and turn it into a .deb package](production/install_openssl.sh).
 This takes a lot of time the first time the script is run in your environment.
 The package is cached, however, so the next time, it is a lot faster.